boscore/ibc_contracts/ibc.chain/README.md

  - **blockroot_merkle**, the blockroot_merkle of this block
  - set the first block header of the light client, and all subsequent headers' validation is based on this header.
  - this action is called by ibc_plugin once automatically.
- - require auth is _self or any relay account,
+ - require auth of _self or any relay account,

 #### pushsection( headers, blockroot_merkle, relay )
  - **headers**, packed a bunch of headers' data.